XOSplicer/comment-strip/README.md

 Planned comment styles:
 - C style
 - XML style

+I started this project to enhance my practical knowledge of the rust programming language.
+I could not find an easy applicable solution to the problem with detecting comments, except for some _sed_ magic, so I decided to give it a try.
+If you like the tool and would like to contribute or simply leave a note, feel free to open an issue.

 ## Compiling and Running
 To compile comment-strip you need somewhat recent version of rust.